Self-Service Analytics Platform

 Direct database access exposes raw tables with technical field names, no predefined metric calculations, no row-level security, and no join guidance.
 Users who don't understand the data model produce incorrect queries, join tables incorrectly, and generate misleading numbers they have no way to validate.
 Self-service analytics provides a curated layer on top of the database: plain-language tables and fields, predefined metrics, enforced join paths, and row-level security.
 Users answer questions correctly without writing SQL and without accessing data they shouldn't see.

-A self-service platform covering 3 to 5 data domains with a curated semantic model, row-level security, and Metabase or Power BI deployment typically takes 6 to 10 weeks.
-A more complete system with a custom front end, advanced data catalogue, and a larger data model covering more business domains typically takes 10 to 16 weeks.
-Timeline depends primarily on the number of data domains in scope and the state of the underlying data warehouse.
+A first set of 3 to 5 data domains launches as a validated v1 in 6 to 10 weeks: a curated semantic model, certified metrics, row-level security, and a Metabase or Power BI deployment.
+From there it grows.
+A fuller platform with a custom front end, an advanced data catalogue, and more business domains is a 10 to 16 week build.
+Timeline depends on the number of data domains in scope and the state of the underlying data warehouse.

 Most self-service analytics platforms allow SQL access alongside the no-code interface for users who need it.
 In Metabase, users with SQL permissions can write native queries against the warehouse alongside the visual query builder.
 In Power BI, DAX and M queries are accessible to power users.
 The distinction between no-code users and SQL users is a permission setting.
 Advanced SQL users work against the same curated data layer, not raw source tables, so they still benefit from the predefined metric calculations and documented join paths.